dwyl/learn-tdd/README.md

 npm init -f && npm install live-server --save-dev && node_modules/.bin/live-server --port=8000
 ```

-It will take a a minute to install,
+It will take a minute to install,
 but once that's done your `live-server` will start up.

 That starts a node.js HTTP server on port 8000.